treetoplearning/Taproot/2_Variables.md

 Python is special in the fact that you can change the value of almost any variable to any type at anytime (we'll learn about some specific off-cases next time).

 - _Why do you think could be some consequences of being able to change our variable types?_ Due to the fact we can change our variable names, our programs are much more susceptible to bugs.
-Imagine we were writing a program to bake a cake, and we had variables called *eggs* and *choccolate_chips* to keep track of our recipe.
+Imagine we were writing a program to bake a cake, and we had variables called *eggs* and *chocolate_chips* to keep track of our recipe.
 If one of these variables types were changes, say the value of *eggs* was changed to True, adding these variables to find the total number of ingredients could lead to some unintended consequences, and in larger programs this problem can be even worse.
 In Python, we need to make sure we are certain when we change variable values or types, in order to avoid bugs in our code.

 ---